Illizian/node-codekit/readme.md

-NodeJS CodeKit
+NodeKit
 ==============
 1. **Intro**
 2. **Features**
 3. **How to Use**
 4. **Credits**

-## CodeKit Alternative built Node.JS
+## CodeKit Alternative built on Node.JS

 An attempt at replicating some of the awesome power in [CodeKit](http://incident57.com/codekit/).